tf-jlemasters/tech-cms-blog/README.md

 # **Tech Blog**
 https://techblog-lemasters.herokuapp.com/
 ## Description
 A CMS style blog similar to a Wordpress site, where developers can publish their blog posts and comment on other posts as well.
 Following the MVC paradigm, using handlebars, and sequelize.
+Forked from my original GitHub account.
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)